-The current COVID-19 global pandemic has created uncertainty across the world.
-Aside from the £1.75m facilities and £1.25m loan noted above, the Company maintains a strong order book, with sales negotiations continuing throughout the lockdown period.
-As a global export business, travel is an important part of how business is conducted, however, the Company has built up a network of both agents and contractors across the globe who act on its behalf with customers, whether in the installation and commissioning of equipment, or through face to face sales negotiations.
+The global pandemic has created uncertainty across the world.
+Aside from the £2.6m facilities and £1.04m loan noted above, the Company maintains a strong order book.
+As a global export business, travel is an important part of how business is conducted, however, the Company has built up a network of both agents and contractors across the globe who act on its behalf with customers, whether in the installation and commissioning of equipment, or through face-to-face sales negotiations.
 Current travel restrictions are expected to delay the installation and completion of some projects, which will delay project cashflows, however the Company has sufficient cash and facilities to navigate this period of uncertainty.
 See note 22 for further details.